Chapter 5 Objectives

 These pages provide practical advice on how to read literary works before beginning your research project.
 By learning these lessons, you will be able to use the following strategies in your reading of literary works:

-Great critics learn to use many reading skills and to show audiences how they read a text.
-Interpretation requires skills as well and is difficult to master.
+Great critics learn to use many reading skills and to demonstrate to audiences how they read, understand, and critique a text.
+Interpretation requires great skill and is difficult to master.
 The two interpretive paradigms you will learn are:

 Your research will benefit when you use these strategies before you formulate your research question and thesis statement.